rbisdorff/Digraph3/docSphinx/pearls.rst

 First and last choice recommendation perfectly correspond to the weak Condorcet winners and loosers as computed before in :numref:`CondorcetWinners1`.

-.. note:: The *edges* attribute of bipolar-valued graphs is also a bpv-set, where the support is given by the non-oriented pairs of the graph's vertices.
+.. note:: The *edges* attribute of a bipolar-valued graph is also a bpv-set, where the support is given by the non-oriented pairs of the graph's vertices.
 Further evident examples of bpv-sets are the bipolar-valued prekernel membership characteristic vectors from the *Rubis* best choice computation [BIS-2006-1p]_.
 This is the topic of the next tutorial.

 Back to :ref:`Content Table <Pearls-label>`